 In 1922 from the October Revolution the Soviet Union emerged.
 The Communist Party saw film production as the most important propaganda tool.
 The film business was subordinated entirely to the party and communist ideology.
 In the course of time, the film, as well as the other arts, began realising an aesthetics of socialism.
 Propaganda pieces that are short educational films were mass-produced.
 Their primary aim was to disseminate the official political program of the communist party and to indoctrinate the broad masses of society.

 In 1920 Mosfilm – the most significant film company in Russian history – originated from combining two nationalised private companies.
-The filmmakers were supposed to realise goals of communism and were strictly supervised by the party censorship.
+The filmmakers were supposed to realise the goals of communism and were strictly supervised by the party censorship.
 Interestingly, making films according to the predominant ideology did not prevent the filmmakers from experimenting with the film substance.
 The Soviet filmmakers engraved their names in film history with the masterpieces of both, formal sphere and construction sphere.

 One of the most prominent directors and theorists of the Soviet film school was Sergei M. Eisenstein.
-As like other directors, he also was a student of Lev Kuleshov, the film director and theorist considered as a father of Soviet cinematography.
-In the 1930’s, Eisenstein created the revolutionary trilogy Stachka (Strike) (1925), Battleship Potemkin (1925) and October (1928) and next Alexander Nevsky (1938) and Ivan the Terrible (1944).
+Like other directors, he also was a student of Lev Kuleshov, the film director and theorist considered as a father of Soviet cinematography.
+In the 1930s, Eisenstein created the revolutionary trilogy Stachka (Strike) (1925), Battleship Potemkin (1925) and October (1928) and next Alexander Nevsky (1938) and Ivan the Terrible (1944).
 However, of all these works, his most significant artistic achievement is considered to be Battleship Potemkin, a story about the sailors’ mutiny in the harbour of Odessa.
 The film was ordered by the party to commemorate the twentieth anniversary of the 1905 Revolution.
 Eisenstein was a master of showing the organised actions of the proletariat, and in his films, the group of people, not individuals played a dominant role.
 The artistic greatness of Eisenstein lied in an ability to unite the film content with its form in an extremely coherent way.
 He achieved that thanks to the dynamic editing, called montage which essence was the juxtaposition of alternately opposite shots.
-The montage is based on counterpoint and an analogy.
+The montage is based on a counterpoint and an analogy.
 From Eisenstein’s films, the one sequence, in particular, went down in history.
 It is the massacre of civilians on the Odessa Steps from Battleship Potemkin.
 The sequence was inspirational for other filmmakers who paid homage to the scene, including Francis Ford Coppola’s The Godfather (1972), Brian de Palma’s The Untouchables (1987) or even George Lucas’s Star Wars Episode III: Revenge of the Sith (2005).

 Together with Eisenstein, the Soviet film school created both Vsevolod Pudovkin and the Ukrainian director Alexander Dovzhenko.
 Pudovkin realised in 1926 the famous Mother of Maksim Gorki, considered as the ideological model in which the author showed a metamorphosis of the main character into a conscious revolutionist.
 It was a precisely constructed picture in which the film editing was masterfully used.
 Pudovkin used mainly poetical editing by building symbolic and metaphorical sequences.
 Mother is the first part of the revolutionary trilogy by Pudovkin; the next parts are The End of Sankt Petersburg (1927) and Storm Over Asia (Potomok Chingis-Khana) (1928).